-- a) Company policies/staff handbook should be properly documented. - b) Procedures must be documented, showing effective planning, operation and control of its processes.
+- 1. Company policies and staff handbook should be properly documented. - 2.
+Procedures must be documented, showing effective planning, operation and control of its processes.
 All documents, forms, teaching material and slides must have version and dates to be easily traceable and replaced when required.
 Documents such as attendance lists and exercises shall also have the name and signature of the instructor who is teaching the course.

-6.2 Control of documents
+Control of documents

-6.2.1 NI documents/ circulars and official messages
+NI documents, circulars and official messages